carlotatrx/dataprep/readme.md

 Look at `dataprep_ukraine.ipynb` for explanations.

+1809-02-14, for the three measurements, has values of 90 in (3000 hPa), so we discard this day.
+Since we can't trust the pressure, we discard temperature values as well.
+1809-04-03, we assume a typo in the input of the pressure: it should be 29.82 instead of 39.82.

+Delete also all days where pressure is < 950hPa.
+According to Duncan, these are very low pressure values and he assumes that cyclones would already be quite weakened by the time they reach the Ukraine.

 **Kyív**

 Out of 1128 days with measurements, 66 days (a 1.83%) had less than 3 observations.
 We simply discard these days.